Han Ji-min: 2018–present: Critical acclaim

 In 2019, Han starred in two television series; slice of life melodrama The Light in Your Eyes and romance melodrama One Spring Night.
 She then appeared in Kwak Jae-yong's romantic comedy film A Year-End Medley in 2021 and tvN television series Our Blues in 2022.

 In 2023, she starred in JTBC's Behind Your Touch, playing a veterinarian who gains psychometric powers.

-On November 17, 2023, SBS confirmed that Han would star in the romance drama Love Scout as Kang Ji-yoon, CEO of a successful headhunting company.
-The show premiered on January 3, 2025.

 On September 24, 2024, she was appointed 'Blue Dragon Goddess', succeeding Kim Hye-soo.
-She will also be master of ceremonies for the 45th Blue Dragon Film Awards, to be held on November 29, 2024.
+She was also the master of ceremonies for the 45th Blue Dragon Film Awards, which was held on November 29, 2024.

+Han starred in the drama Love Scout as Kang Ji-yoon, CEO of a successful headhunting company, which premiered on January 3, 2025.
+She also starred in JTBC's Heavenly Ever After as Som-yi.
+The following year, she starred in another JTBC series The Practical Guide to Love as Lee Ui-yeong, a hotel team manager.

 Personal life

-Relationships
+Relationship

 On August 8, 2024, it was reported that after participating in KBS2's music talk show The Seasons: Choi Jung Hoon's Night Park in August 2023, Han and singer-songwriter Choi Jung-hoon stayed in contact and developed a romantic relationship.
 Both of their agencies confirmed that the two are dating.

-Activism and donations
+Philanthropy and activism

 A Social Welfare major from Seoul Women's University, Han is widely known for actively participating in volunteer work and fund drives, mostly through the relief organization Join Together Society.
 In 2009, she published her own book titled We're Already Friends: Han Ji-min's Philippines Donation Book, which includes stories and drawings of her time spent in a remote mountain village in the Philippines helping at a village school.
 She then donated all the royalties to help in funding the education of children in North Korea and developing countries in Asia.
 In 2012, she was designated as goodwill ambassador of the United Nations Environment Programme.

 On March 8, 2022, Han donated to help Ukrainian victims in Russian invasion through the Korea Committee for UNICEF.
 On May 6, 2022, Han donated to the UN's international relief organization JTS (Join Together Society).
 On June 3, 2022, Han became a member of the 'UNICEF Honors Club'.
 On August 11, 2022, Han donated to the Handicapped Home to assist in the 2022 South Korea floods through the Seoul Community Chest of Korea (Seoul Fruit of Korea).
 On December 24, 2022, Han donated to help support heating costs for people at risk of disaster through the National Disaster Relief Association Hope Bridge.
 On February 9, 2023, Han donated to help 2023 Turkey–Syria earthquakes through UNICEF of Korea.